davervw/c128_keyscan/README.md

 ## [Adafruit ItsyBitsy](https://learn.adafruit.com/introducting-itsy-bitsy-32u4/) version ##

 This hardware and software allows a Commodore 64 or Commodore 128 keyboard to be used as a USB HID keyboard.
 The use of ItsyBitsy allowed all the extra lines necessary to support the extra keys added for C128.
 ItsyBitsy is an alternate form factor related to [Arduino Leonardo](https://docs.arduino.cc/hardware/leonardo) with all the extra lines of the 32U4 present.
 The [ATmega32U4](https://www.microchip.com/en-us/product/atmega32u4) has the ability to directly act as a USB HID device in conjuction with the Arduino keyboard library.
+Utilizing a DB-25 to 0.1" 2.54mm pitch dual row pin socket adapter for the first hand soldered and wired circuit board to make it both easier to build and semi-permanent.

 Status: Working 88+ key solution.
 Multiple keys pressed on same row issue has been resolved (only one column output must be active at one time, otherwise change column to a HIGH-Z input to avoid competing low and high outputs).

-Utilizing a DB-25 to standard 0.1" dual row pin socket adapter for the PCB
+Multiple branches are present for this repository

+* main - merge from ninetyone_hid_itsy_bitsy
+* [ninetyone_hid_itsy_bitsy](https://github.com/davervw/c128_keyscan/tree/ninetyone_hid_itsy_bitsy) - working C128 HID driver using Adafruit ItsyBitsy
+* [ninetyone_serial_itsy_bitsy](https://github.com/davervw/c128_keyscan/tree/ninetyone_serial_itsy_bitsy) - working C128 serial scancode 0..88 + RESTORE, CAPS, DISP reporter to USB serial using Adafruit ItsyBitsy
+* [sixtyfour_hid_pro_micro](https://github.com/davervw/c128_keyscan/tree/sixtyfour_hid_pro_micro) - working C128 HID driver using Arduino Pro Micro
+* [sixtyfour_serial_pro_micro](https://github.com/davervw/c128_keyscan/tree/sixtyfour_serial_pro_micro) - working C664 serial scancode 0..64 + RESTORE reporter to USB serial using Arduino Pro Micro

+Notes:

     RESTORE key mapping not included in this iteration.